Mussoorie Trek Chronicles - Nag Tibba

-Raman Sharma ( founder TrailHikers ) explored the trail to the Nag Tibba peak on 28th-29th Dec 2014 from the Pantwari side alongwith adventure trek leaders Rakesh Danu, Bishal Tamling, Kiran Sigdel and a group of seven young hikers (cousins) from Mumbai.
+Raman Sharma ( founder TrailHikers ) sets out to explore the trail to the Nag Tibba peak on 28th Dec 2014 from the Pantwari side alongwith adventure trek leaders Rakesh Danu, Bishal Tamling, Kiran Sigdel and a group of seven young hikers (cousins) from Mumbai

-Raman Sharma writes about his experience through this trek blog on his amazing trek to Nag Tibba near Mussoorie :
+Raman Sharma writes about his experience on this amazing trek to Nag Tibba near Mussoorie :

 I and my three trek leaders Rakesh, Bishal & Kiran leave early in the morning at 7 am from Dehradun in a Tempo Traveller (with all our trek equipment) to Pantwari which is approx. 96km from Dun.
 We had to pick up a group of seven young trekkers who had arrived in Mussoorie a day earlier (from Mumbai).
 As we started from Dehradun, we told our driver Amit to drive very carefully in the hills, to which he smiled with an affirmation.
 As our ride started to climb the Mussoorie hills, we saw an amazing view of the mountains shining in the early morning sun.
 We reached the Library Chowk, Mussoorie at around 8:05 am where the group was already waiting for us.
 The driver parked the vehicle to a little side to pick them up.